Tesco bomb campaign: Further communication with "Sally"

-After being unable to identify 'Sally' on the surveillance footage, police placed another message in the Bournemouth Daily Echo, asking whether 'Sally' would accept a money-drop instead of collecting the money through ATMs, as it was 'technically impossible' to produce the cards.
-The plan was that officers would be waiting for 'Sally' to collect the money.

-However, 'Sally' replied that only the technical requirements that had been demanded were wanted by them and that they didn't believe couldn't meet the demands, thinking police were stalling.
-After this exchange between police and 'Sally', communication from 'Sally' stopped.
+After being unable to identify "Sally" on the surveillance footage, police placed another message in the Bournemouth Daily Echo, asking whether "Sally" would accept a money-drop instead of collecting the money through ATMs, as it was 'technically impossible' to produce the cards.
+The plan was that officers would be waiting for "Sally" to collect the money.
+However, "Sally" replied that only the technical requirements that had been demanded were wanted by them and that they did not believe the police could not meet the demands, thinking they were stalling.
+After this exchange between police and "Sally", communication from "Sally" stopped.

-Police weren't sure whether their messages were getting through to 'Sally' and as a result, were concerned that an explosive device would be detonated.
-However, on 16 November 2000, 'Sally' got back in communication.
-Having lost patience, a letter stated that a pipe bomb would be placed in the garden of a Tesco customer if his demands were not met by 12 December 2000.

-This prompted police to seriously consider producing the modified Clubcards.
+Police were not sure whether their messages were getting through to "Sally" and, as a result, were concerned that an explosive device would be detonated.
+However, on 16 November 2000, "Sally" got back in communication, having lost patience.
+A letter stated that a pipe bomb would be placed in the garden of a Tesco customer if the demands were not met by 12 December 2000, prompting police to seriously consider producing the modified Clubcards.

 Police heightened their surveillance of the postbox on Bradpole Road.
-This included the use of seven cameras, to provide extensive coverage of the postbox, with cameras on top of the postbox, a fisheye camera in the window of the newsagents near to the postbox and other cameras that covered the road.
+This included the use of seven cameras to provide extensive coverage of the postbox, with cameras on top of the postbox, a fisheye camera in the window of the newsagents near to the postbox and other cameras that covered the road.

 Police discovered that they could not produce sufficient cards by the deadline, prompting them to try and get more time.
-They explained that they were attempting to meet the demands but wouldn't be able to get the Clubcards ready before the deadline, attempting to get 'Sally' to extend the time they had.
+They explained that they were attempting to meet the demands but would not be able to get the Clubcards ready before the deadline, attempting to get "Sally" to extend the time they had.
 Approximately 100,000 Clubcards, modified for use in ATMs, were eventually produced, but none were distributed.

-'Sally' sends a letter, stating they have hidden a bomb in a garden

-At the end of November, on 29 November 2000, a week before the deadline, 'Sally' sent another letter, that said [grammar and spelling mistakes have been adjusted]:
+At the end of November, on 29 November 2000, a week before the deadline, "Sally" sent another letter, that said [grammar and spelling mistakes have been adjusted]: